 Each non-employee director is required to hold shares of our common stock having a value equal to three times his or her current cash retainer within five years of the director's appointment to the Board.
 Directors added to the Board prior to 2015 have an ownership goal of \$225,000, while Messrs.
 Culp, Wilson, and Ms. Wijnberg each have an ownership goal of \$300,000.
 Based on changes adopted for 2017 and beyond, directors who join the Board in the future will have an ownership goal of five times the annual cash retainer in effect on the date they join the Board.
 For purposes of the calculation, unvested restricted shares and outstanding stock units are counted, but unexercised stock options are not.
 Once this ownership goal is achieved, the number of shares required to be held becomes fixed and must be maintained until the end of the director's service on the Board.
-Until the ownership goal is achieved, the director is expected to retain "net gain shares" resulting from the exercise of stock options or vesting of restricted stock granted under the applicable director plan.
+Until the ownership goal is achieved, the director plan.
 Net gain shares are the shares remaining after payment of the stock option exercise price and taxes owed with respect to the exercise or vesting event.
-In addition, net gain shares realized under the applicable director plan after the ownership goal is achieved are expected to be held for two years prior to sale or other transfer, but not beyond the end of the director's service on the Board.
-All of our directors have achieved and maintain the ownership goal as of the date of this proxy statement.
+In addition, net gain shares realized under the applicable director plan after the ownership goal is achieved and maintain the ownership goal as of the date of this proxy statement.